Float Seattle — Sales Training Hub

 Step 4 — Schedule

-"Perfect — I've got you down for [day] at [time].
+"Awesome — I've got you down for [day] at [time].
 Let me grab your number real quick so I can text you a confirmation."

 Step 5 — Card on file